shreyasgune/sgune.github.io/index.md

 #### Senior Site Reliability Engineer

 ### Mission Statement
-To run games, on machines (GCP, Azure, AWS, Openstack, bare-metal) - leveraging the hardware and software features available for the determined SKU (pre-analysis done to make that selection justified) in a secure (via policies, secrets management and networking acls) and cost-optimized manner (frugal, by looking at toolset available and rationalizing what tool is the best fit for the job).
+To run software (games, apps, or tools), on machines (GCP, Azure, AWS, Openstack, bare-metal) - leveraging the hardware and software features available for the determined SKU (pre-analysis done to make that selection justified) in a secure (via policies, secrets management and networking acls) and cost-optimized manner (frugal, by looking at toolset available and rationalizing what tool is the best fit for the job).
 A big part of that is keeping business value in focus, at all times.

 This also means understanding, architecture , instrumenting and maintaining the said services via practices like pipeline management, Infrastructure as Code, config management, capacity planning, autoscaling, cost-optimization, automation (where it makes sense), and the triumvirate of:  SLO, SLI and Error Budgets.
 This is all in service to establishing a balanced approach to feature development versus reliability